hendog993/ASHRAE_Project/README.md

 - Breakout board: currently all inputs to the UNO are taken.
 Perhaps use a mega board?
 Or use a shift register.
 - Teach other team members.

+Ideas to change:
+- Perhaps implement a switch case instead of if statements.
+Could do something like:
+- Could replace pinmode functions to a seperate library and make the executable loop simpler.